jespino/mmdev/README.md

 ## Usage

-### Start Everything (Server + Client)
+### Start Everything (Server + Webapp)

 ```bash
 mmdev start
 ```

-This command starts both the server and client in a split view with live output from both processes.
+This command starts both the server and webapp in a split view with live output from both processes.
 Use:
-- 'tab' to switch between server/client panes
+- 'tab' to switch between server/webapp panes
 - 'r' to restart server (when server pane is selected)
 - 'q' to quit
 - ':' to enter command mode